sav-che/TL-2/Authors/Ridley, Henry Nicholas {std. Ridl.}.md

-> [!cite] BHL link: this entry starts at [page 786](https://www.biodiversitylibrary.org/item/103624#page/800/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 786](https://www.biodiversitylibrary.org/page/33190257) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ridley, Henry Nicholas (1855-1956), British botanist; B.A.
 Oxford; assistant at the Botany Dept., Brit.
 Mus.
-1880-1888, to Fernando do Noronha 1887; director Botanic Gardens Singapore 1888-1912; in retirement living at Kew, England; Linnean Gold Medal 1950; chief promotor of the introduction of the *Hevea* rubber trees in the Malay Peninsula. (*Ridl.*).
+1880-1888, to Fernando do Noronha 1887; director Botanic Gardens Singapore 1888-1912; in retirement living at Kew, England; Linnean Gold Medal 1950; chief promotor of the introduction of the *Hevea* rubber trees in the Malay Peninsula.
+**Abbreviated name**: *Ridl.*

 #### Herbarium and types